 D.C. paused its “coordinated entry” system for matching people to housing assistance when the pandemic hit in March, but resumed the program in May and adjusted it to target people who qualify for PEP-V for housing as these individuals were seen as more vulnerable and could be easily located.

 Proactive vs. reactive

-While PEP-V hotels are a preventative measure to keep vulnerable individuals from contracting COVID-19, Isolation and Quarantine (ISAQ) sites, also hotels contracted by the city, are for individuals who have tested positive or been exposed to the virus who cannot safely quarantine at home or in a shelter.
+While PEP-V hotels are a preventative measure to keep vulnerable individuals from contracting COVID-19, Isolation and Quarantine (ISAQ) sites, also hotels contracted by the city, are for individuals who have tested positive or been exposed to the virus who cannot safely quarantine anywhere else.
 The Department of Human Services has one ISAQ site still running, down from three earlier in the year.
 DHS staff said they do not publicly disclose the ISAQ site’s location in order to protect the privacy of the people staying there.
-As of a Oct.
+As of an Oct.
 30 DHS briefing, 63 people were in remote quarantine with 37 of them coming from shelters.
 The city’s daily coronavirus data has not included a public number for how many people are in its ISAQ site since Oct.
 28.

 At its highest point thus far, there were 360 people in isolation and quarantine on May 7.
 Two hundred and seventy-six of them were “from shelter, or unsheltered.”

 Individuals staying at shelters early in the pandemic were upset by the lack of communication about the virus.
 William Long, a 59-year-old native Washingtonian who previously stayed at the New York Avenue men’s shelter said in an April interview, “They didn’t tell you anything about how people in the shelter are actually doing.
 I kept hearing guys say people had left and been taken to quarantine.”